-Students should give logical response such as the uncle drives a long way to takes them to the game because he cares about them and wants them to be happy.
+Students should give logical response such as the uncle takes them to the game because he wants them to have fun.

 7. Summarize the passage in 3 sentences.
 Tell what is most important.

 Summary should include statements that lead up to the main idea.